asptools/maintenance-scheduling/RuleML2022/README.md

   </tr>
 </table>

-* For easier comparison, the following changes has been made.
+* For easier comparison, the following changes have been made.
 In Elevator Encoding, the predicate symbols dec/2 and inc/2 have been replaced with predicate symbols emi/2 and serv/2.
-Predicat emi has been defined by
+Predicate `emi` has been defined by

   ```
   emi(C,T+R) :- time(T+R), serv(C,T), comp(C,R,L), time(T+R).